Rapper XXXTentacion Reportedly Shot In Miami, Witnesses Say He Has ‘No Pulse’

 XXXTentacion has had plenty of drama since becoming famous, including being involved in several assaults with concertgoers and got into a feud with Drake, 31, over his 2017 song “KMT,” which fans said seemed to rip off XXX’s “Look At Me.”
 He even responded by tweeting out “If Drake is gonna take the flow, and I don’t know if he legitimately did, but if that is the situation, at least reach out to a n***a, help a n***a out in this situation.”
 He later called Drizzy a “bitch” in an interview with WMIB radio, and later Offset from Migos took Drake’s side on Instagram, escalating the feud.

 The rapper was thrown in jail in Dec. of 2017 and charged with seven new felonies including witness tampering, harassment and a violation of bond conditions from 2016.
 After already facing charges of battery against a pregnant woman, the rapper was also accused of coercing an ex-girlfriend into dropping abuse charges filed against him.
 He was later released on house arrest, which expired in March of this year.
+His ex GF Geneva Ayala described years of allegedly violent abuse at the hands of XXX in a recent deposition.
+She even started a GoFundMe page to cover medical expenses for surgeries needed after allegedly being violently punched in the eye.

 We’ll keep you updated on XXX’s condition as the story is still developing.
 He is reportedly still alive according to local Miami news reports and was transported to a local hospital as a trauma alert.